cmy00cmy/RAK813_LoRaNode/README.md

 **1. Overview**

   The project is for RAK815(RAK813 breakboard), as a LoRa node.
-The components are below:
+The features of RAK813 module are below:

    Long Range LoraWAN operating in the 433MHz, 470MHz, 863 MHz or 928 MHz frequency bands